quiltingcode/pp4-craft-cafe/TESTING.md

 | &check; | Users who haven't written any comments, clicking the 'here' link takes them to the craft community page
 | &check; | Clicking on the commented post title, the user is taken to the post-details page for that post
 | &check; | Users can see an 'Edit' button next to each comment made
-| &check; | On clicking 'Edit' next to a post, the user is taken to the edit-comment page
+| &check; | On clicking 'Edit' next to a comment, the user is taken to the edit-comment page
 | &check; | Users can see a 'Delete' button next to each comment made
-| &check; | On clicking 'Delete' next to a post, the user is taken to the delete-comment page
+| &check; | On clicking 'Delete' next to a comment, the user is taken to the delete-comment page
 | &check; | The user can view the approval status of all their comments

 | Status | **Delete Account Page - User Logged In**